 Yeah.
 Oh, Bob Newhart!

 You have to watch that.
-I’ll put a link in the show notes.
 This is hilarious!
 You’re not expecting this advice from this nice-looking, older guy.
 In this scene, he’s like a psychologist helping a lady out of depression or some sort of bad state, and he’s just yelling at her, “Stop it!”
 That’s his advice, and then, he does that to people all the time.
 It’s really funny!
 I probably just spoiled it for you, guys, but watch it anyway.
 It’s really fun!
 So, pattern-interrupts and surprise are great.

 Oh, definitely!
 As you investigate your own business content right now, regardless of your role, just ask this, “To what extent am I predictable?”
 Because when you are predictable, and your audience’s brains can anticipate what happens next, that means you’re creating a cognitive gap in their mind, and almost an invitation to multitask or go seek stimulation elsewhere.
 However, when your communication at times, not all the time but at times, becomes unpredictable, then you’re forcing the brain to stay with you in order to resolve that prediction error because the difference between what the brain expects and what happens in reality, that gap is how the brain learns.

 Yup!
 So, if you were to drop a few F-bombs through this interview, it would be even more effective.
 By the way, the top 50 SlideShare research that you did sounds really interesting.

 It’s just fresh off the presses.
 The first time that I mentioned it is in the book, but I do plan to take it and expand it a little bit further because there are many consequences that happened as a result of that study.
 In the book, I only included this finding around surprise being the strongest, but there are a few others that I want to investigate further because there are some other variables that are showing in some ways that I didn’t expect.